-Official registration of contributions

-Apart from communications, the Com- mittee may receive a variety of informa- tion, including positions and requests.
-It is observed that human rights bodies do not provide for registration of similar in- formation they receive and deal with it on an informal basis; for instance, questions to the Party of the treaty may be based on information privately received by one of the members of the treaty monitoring body.
-In conformity with the principles of the Convention and for the sake of trans- parency, such information received by the Aarhus Committee should be pub- lished and, if possible, registered.fReview of a country situation
+e) Review of a country situation

 The number of communications received concerning non-compliance by a Party and the nature of non-compliance may indicate that the Committee review the general compliance in the country.
-Such a review may be requested by the MoP as well.
+Such a review may be requested by the MOP as well.
 Such an exercise should be publicised broadly and early enough to allow the Committee to benefit from various sources, such as human rights treaties monitoring bodies that review the Parties’ periodic reports and NGOs, and may include formal or informal “hearings” with different stakeholders.

-gInterpretation of the Convention
+f) Interpretation of the Convention

 The jurisprudence of the human rights treaty bodies has increasingly evolved over the last years and provides useful insights for the definition of the rights and obligations deriving from the treaties.
 As the practice of the Committee accumulates, its jurisprudence also develops.
 The jurisprudence relating to the interpretation of the Convention provisions are the outcome of a rich discussion, where the participation of the public can be crucial.

+g) Follow up on non-compliance

+NGOs can make an important contribution to the follow-up of Committee findings and MOP decisions of non-compliance, in particular by providing relevant and timely information on the extent to which the recommendations set out in the findings or MOP decision have been implemented by the Party concerned.

-hCommunications – useful information for the public and the party concerned
+Communications – useful information for the public and the Party concerned

 Key points